alphagov/govuk-rfcs/rfc-037-add-linked-items-to-content-items.md

 ## Example

-Given we have a content items, with a 'parent' link to another item:
+Given we have a content item, with a 'parent' link to another item:

 &nbsp;